 Frequent morning headaches

 Unlike tension headaches or migraines, Sleep Apnea-related headaches are generally pretty rough for about an hour or two after waking, and then go away as the day goes on.
 The oxygen deprivation experienced by Sleep Apnea patients can cause headaches that subside once normal daytime breathing takes over.

 Did you know that the reason most of us can sleep six to eight hours without having to go to the bathroom is because when we are sleeping well, we don’t notice the urge to urinate?
 For men who suffer from Sleep Apnea, this isn’t the case.
 Because they are lighter sleepers, every need to go to the restroom is noticed.
 One common Sleep Apnea sign for men is urinating frequently throughout the night.

 If you or someone you care for exhibits these or similar symptoms, it would make sense to suggest a sleep study – or at the very least, a consultation with the individual’s primary care doctor.
 Sleep apnea is highly treatable, yet only about 20% of patients with moderate to severe Sleep Apnea ever do anything about it.
-Understanding the common symptoms of Sleep Apnea in men and taking action can save lives and improve yours or your partner’s sleep.
+Getting diagnosed doesn’t have to be hard, taking a sleep apnea test at home has grown in popularity and may be a great option for you or your partner.
+Understanding the common symptoms of Sleep Apnea in men and taking action can save lives and improve your wellbeing.

 Daniela has researched and published over 60 articles covering topics that aim to inform and empower people living with Sleep Apnea.
 As an avid reader and researcher, Daniela continues to grow her knowledge about Sleep Apnea and CPAP therapy everyday with the help of coworkers, CPAP.com customers, and members of other CPAP communities online.